 - Party Plan Businesses – if you sell Scentsy, Pampered Chef, Mary Kay or another product involving home parties or sales events, check with your city clerk’s office to find out if you can hold parties at your home.
 Some Idaho cities restrict the number of attendees at open houses and similar events held at the dealer’s home (not at a customer’s home).

-- Yard/Garage Sales – If you hold more than three yard or garage sales in a 12 month period, you are a business.
+- Yard/Garage Sales – If you hold more than two yard or garage sales in a 12 month period, you are a business.
 You need to register a business name and entity type with the Idaho Secretary of State and obtain a sales tax permit from the Idaho State Tax Commission.

 Signage: Most communities regulate the size and type of signage allowed, if any, in a residential area.
 Contact your city clerk’s office for local requirements.